 Time commitment: 2-3 hrs/wk during season.
 The assistant coach assists the coach at practices and games and stands in for the coach when necessary.
 Attends coach training and weekly practices and games.

 Time commitment: 1-3 hours on game day.
 The referee arbitrates games, helping players understand why an infraction or penalty is called.
 At younger levels, referees may show the proper way to do throw-ins, corner kicks, and goal kicks, etc. Attends referee training and one annual referee meeting.

 Same duties as referee.
 Youth referees are players or youth age 12 and up.
 Can use this experience to meet school community service requirements.

 Time commitment: 1½ hrs/wk during season.
-The team parent coordinates the snack schedule and otherwise assists the coach and assistant coach, e.g., distributing uniforms, communicating practice and game times, picking up coach plaques, coordinating the snack schedules/trophies (in the younger divisions).
+The team parent handles any of the team's administrative responsibilities and assists the coach and assistant coach, e.g., distributing uniforms, communicating practice and game times, picking up coach plaques, coordinating the snack schedules/trophies (in the younger divisions).